Thomé H. Fang and A. N.

 that account for their affinity in world perspectives?
 To mention a few: Both

-are process-oriented; both are inspired by an organismic vision of the Whole;
+are process-oriented; both are inspired by an organismic

-both are cosmopolitan in outlook; both are lured for perfection; both are
+vision of the Whole; both are cosmopolitan in outlook; both are lured for

-both are great lovers of poetry.
-Fang is himself a great poet leaving posterity
+“search for perfection”; both are great lovers of poetry.
+Fang is himself a

-with a treasure of approximately one thousand consummate exquisite poems as the
+great poet leaving posterity with a treasure of approximately one thousand

-gem of classical Chinese poetry.
-The late sharp critic Qian Zhongshu of
+consummate exquisite poems as the gem of classical Chinese poetry.
+The late

 As shown in Fang’s first book Science,